 The Frankfurt Book Fair is held in Frankfurt, Germany where it is known as Frankfurter Buchmesse.
 The event takes place at the Frankfurter Messe, a complex of buildings with nearly four million square feet of indoor exhibit space.

-The Frankfurt Book Fair is held in October of each year.
+The Frankfurt Book Fair is held every year in October.
 In a typical year, the fair hosts more than 7,300 exhibitors from 100 countries ranging from Albania to Zimbabwe.
 Around 300,000 visitors will attend the event, and over 10,000 journalists will cover it.
 Unlike the United States' largest book fair, BookExpo America (BEA), the Frankfurt Book Fair opens its doors to the general public on the last two days of the fair.

 The History of the Frankfurt Book Fair

 The first book fair was held in Frankfurt not many years after the first book came off of Gutenberg's printing press in Mainz, just spitting distance away.
 For centuries, the city of Frankfurt has been a center of banking and commerce in Europe and references to the Frankfurter Messe date back to 1150.
 According to some sources, book trade fairs have been held in Frankfurt since 1478 and have long been of international importance.
 In his book, The History of the Frankfurt Book Fair, author Peter Weidhaas (a former director of the fair, from 1975 - 2000), writes that King Henry VIII sent Sir Thomas Bodley as his personal emissary to the Frankfurt Book Fair to purchase books for the new library at Oxford University.